GoogleCloudPlatform/public-datasets-pipelines/README.md

 # YAML Config Reference

-Every dataset and pipeline folder must contain a `dataset.yaml` and a `pipeline.yaml` configuration file, respectively:
+Every dataset and pipeline folder must contain a `dataset.yaml` and a `pipeline.yaml` configuration file, respectively.

+The `samples` folder contains references for the YAML config files, complete with descriptions for config blocks and Airflow operators and parameters.
+When creating a new dataset or pipeline, you can copy them to your specific dataset/pipeline paths to be used as templates.

-- For dataset configuration syntax, see [`samples/dataset.yaml`](https://github.com/GoogleCloudPlatform/public-datasets-pipelines/blob/main/samples/dataset.yaml) as a reference.
+- For dataset configuration syntax, see the [`samples/dataset.yaml`](https://github.com/GoogleCloudPlatform/public-datasets-pipelines/blob/main/samples/dataset.yaml) reference.
+- For pipeline configuration syntax:
+  - For the default Airflow 2 operators, see the [`samples/pipeline.yaml`](https://github.com/GoogleCloudPlatform/public-datasets-pipelines/blob/main/samples/pipeline.yaml) reference.
-- For pipeline configuration syntax, see [`samples/pipeline.yaml`](https://github.com/GoogleCloudPlatform/public-datasets-pipelines/blob/main/samples/pipeline.yaml) as a reference.
+  - If you'd like to use Airflow 1.10 operators, see the [`samples/pipeline.airflow1.yaml`](https://github.com/GoogleCloudPlatform/public-datasets-pipelines/blob/main/samples/pipeline.yaml) as a reference.

 # Best Practices